 The productivity this affords is powerful.
 However, security is a natural concern in a world where you theoretically have lots of employees sharing the same space in the cloud.
 This means we must engage in a Zero Trust mindset: facilitate remote productivity while properly securing and segmenting environments so workers can only access the right resources – nothing more.

 In this particular instance, the VDI desktops may be managed by the cloud provider, but they are connected to an organization's other cloud environments/VPCs and on-prem environments.
-You can see that preventing inappropriate access or lateral movement is vital.
+You can see that preventing inappropriate access or lateral movement with network segmentation is vital.

 Our Adaptive User Segmentation capability lets organizations using VDI call on least privilege access to control precisely what applications workers are allowed to access.
 We can also ensure that all data in motion between cloud workloads is encrypted.